hspaans/ansible-collection-system/README.md

-# ansible-collection-system
+# Ansible Collection - hspaans.system

-Ansible Galaxy Collection of System Roles
+Documentation for the collection.